k00ni/manufacturing-industry-ontology-list/README.md

 Here is a copy of the related research paper: [paper-en.pdf](./paper-en.pdf).

-There a German version available too, but it is not as refined: [paper-de.pdf](./paper-de.pdf).
+A German version is available too, but it is not as refined: [paper-de.pdf](./paper-de.pdf).

 Both documents are also licensed under the terms of the CC-BY 4.0.